kingluddite/web-dev-notes/development/tools/git/git.md

 ## [Merging with git](02-merging.md)

+## How to add upstream to git
+Specify a new remote upstream repository that will be synced with the fork.

+`$ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

 ## How to pull down a remote branch from Github
 When you git clone a repo with multiple branches you will not see all those branches, only the master.
 But if you use: